Mzzay/Mzzay/README.md

 __I'm a french student at Epita passionate by new technologies.__

-__Actually learning:__ OCaml, Python, C#.

-__Working on a six months project with Epita which using ASP.NET Core and Windows Presentation Foundation.__
+__Currently working on a six month project with Epita using ASP.NET Core and Windows Presentation Foundation.__

+__Currently learning:__ Python, C#.

+__Mastered languages & Framework:__
+- Javascript/Typescript
+- React Native
+- Adonis JS
+- OCaml
+- PHP